NicolasPetton/Indium/sphinx-doc/intro.rst

 This documentation can be read online at https://indium.readthedocs.io.

-It is also available in Info format and be consulted from within Emacs with ``C-h i m indium RET``.
+It is also available in Info format and can be consulted from within Emacs with ``C-h i m indium RET``.